bmarolleau/cdp-mesh-tutorial/README.md

 - Open the Bookinfo web application in your browser.
 - On the /productpage web page, log in as user jason.

 You expect the Bookinfo home page to load without errors in approximately 7 seconds.
-However, there is a problem: the Reviews section displays an error message:
+However, there is a problem: the Reviews section displays an error message because of a delay in the `ratings`service:

 ```Sorry, product reviews are currently unavailable for this book.```